-Additionally, as perforated plate is constructed of sheet metal, it tends to be more durable than mesh filters.
+Additionally, as perforated plate is constructed of sheet metal, it tends to be more durable than wire mesh filters.
 This is especially beneficial when an application calls for the filtering of particles that tend to be more coarse and abrasive.

 What Are the Drawbacks of Perforated Plate?

-Due to the fact that a flat sheet is easier to blind as the open area is reduced, perforated plate is typically less effective at smaller pore sizes (or hole opening).
+Due to the fact that a flat sheet is easier to blind as the open area is reduced, perforated plate is typically less effective at smaller pore sizes (or hole openings).
 In contrast, woven wire filter mesh can normally provide a smaller cut point with more throughput.

-It should also be noted that perforated plate filters arent as closely regulated as mesh filters.
+It should also be noted that perforated plate filters aren't as closely regulated as mesh filters.
 This can make it challenging to implement perforated plate in applications that call for heavily regulated equipment, such as sanitary pipe system filtration.